mrasoolmirzaei/delivery-route-system/README.md

 ### Problem Statement

-At Ingrid, we're building shipping solutions.
+We're building shipping solutions.
 One of the problems we face is presenting a list of pickup locations available in a customer's area so that they can have their package delivered to the nearest location in their neighborhood.

 **The Question**: Which destination is closest to the source and how fast can one get there by car?